Kong/docs.konghq.com/app/getting-started-guide/2.1.x/dev-portal.md

     The editor creates the file and prepares it for editing.
 Since you haven’t added any content to the file, the preview displays “Unable to render this definition”.

-5. In another tab, open the [Kong Vitals Admin API page](/enterprise/1.5.x/admin-api/vitals/#vitals-api) to download the `vitalsSpec.yaml.` Open it in your favorite text editor and copy the contents of the file.
+5. In another tab, open the [Kong Vitals Overview page](/enterprise/latest/vitals/overview/#using-vitals-api) to download the `vitalsSpec.yaml.` Open it in your favorite text editor and copy the contents of the file.

 6. In the Dev Portal editor, clear the contents of the editor, then paste the contents of `vitalsSpec.yaml`.

 7. Click **Save Changes**.
 If done correctly, the preview should show the API now.

-8. Visit the Dev Portal at `http://<admin-hostname>:8003/SecureWorkspace` and notice the new spec published to the Dev Portal.
+8. View the Dev Portal at `http://<admin-hostname>:8003/SecureWorkspace` and notice the new spec published to the Dev Portal.

 ## Summary

 In this topic, you:
-* Enabled the Kong Dev Portal on the workspace SecureWorkspace.
+* Enabled the Kong Dev Portal on the Workspace `SecureWorkspace`.
 * Tested the httpbin `GET` method.
 * Added a new spec for the Kong Vitals API to the Dev Portal catalog.